binnes/Node-RED-Docker/README.md

 ## How to use this project

-1. This is the source code of the container `golfvert/wis2globalbrokernodered` and the required files to run the deduplication software in front of a Global Broket
+1. This is the source code of the container `golfvert/wis2globalbrokernodered` and the required files to run the deduplication software in front of a Global Broker
 2. The above container provides what is necessary to make a broker (eg. Mosquitto) a Global Broker for WIS2

 ### Step 1: Edit publisher.env